simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 ..
 NOTE::

-   The NFS deamon may take time to reload after module application.
+   The NFS daemon may take time to reload after module application.
 If your users do not have home directories immediately after application or it takes a while to log in, don't panic!